 I had not expected to write publically again.
 I thought my shared ministry was over.
 In my mind I had sealed my writings and closed the books.
 I even told the Lord so and felt His acceptance of my offering.
 Yet for the last three days, including this morning – it is now 5am as I start this – the Lord has been clear He wants this shared.
 I don’t know why.
 Perhaps it will be helpful to someone else.
 We shall see.

 It took me ten minutes to relate it to Carol last night.
 I will try to condense it to a less time-consuming post.
 It has to do with dreams, specifically flying dreams.
 I’m not an expert on the subject, and my interpretation of these dreams is from years of pondering and praying.
 I have experienced flying dreams all my life.
 They have been the most common type of dream I have experienced for years and years.

 Again, I had not expected to prepare this for public consumption, but for my journal.
-However, when it stays on my minds for three days in a row, I know there is something in it meant for someone other than myself.
+However, when it stays on my mind for three days in a row, I know there is something in it meant for someone other than myself.
 First a little background on how I interpret flying dreams.
 They come in four flavors or levels.
 Level one is the beginning’s level – baby steps.
 In each step, the flying action is accomplished through faith and your own will.